 “I view pedals as an extension of my voice on the saxophone.
 Most saxophone players have their doubles of flute/clarinet, but I never gravitated towards perfecting my skills on those instruments as I wasn’t hearing them in my writing or improvisations.
-I look at pedals as my doubles; I wanted to have the sonic palette that guitar, bass and keyboard players have at my disposal and I’m always hearing that for my writing and improvisations.
-Douglas Levin and I worked on the design of the board.
+I look at pedals as my doubles; I wanted to have the sonic palette that guitar, bass, and keyboard players have at my disposal and I’m always hearing that for my writing and improvisations.
+Doug Levin and I worked on the design of the board.
 I have always had pedals at keyboard height with foot pedals on the floor for triggering.
 Having a board that can be put on a keyboard stand was exactly what I needed to have and the design Douglas came up with has been a game changer for me.
-I’ve been using it on my main band gigs and pop/indie rock shows and it has taken my performances to the next level I was striving for. “
+I’ve been using it on my main band gigs and pop/indie rock shows and it has taken my performances to the next level I was striving for.“

 Check out more from Chris on: